 You may know cider as that amber nectar of fall, the sweet elixir of golden days spent apple picking, baking cinnamon-swirled treats and plucking pumpkins fresh from the vine.

 Ah yes, you know cider.
 But how well do you know its cousin of the slightly harder variety?

 Hard cider, as its alcoholic cousin is known, is having a moment.
-Small and large craft cideries are popping up throughout the country – and the world – with the American industry seeing $516 million in sales in 2018, according to the U.S. Association of Cider Makers.
+Small and large craft cideries are popping up throughout the country – and the world – with the American industry seeing $516 million in sales in 2018, according to the American Cider Association.
 It can be at turns bubbly or still, dry and nuanced or sweet and heady and redolent with the scent of just-picked fruit.

 Fall is the perfect time to dip into the burgeoning cider renaissance.
 And luckily for us, there are a bevy to choose from in the Northeast.
 We’ve picked our favorites and paired them with nearby attractions to help you make the most of the fleeting autumn season.
 As always, remember to drink responsibly and designate a driver who won’t be imbibing.